slidekit/talks-starter/README.md

 Write your talks / presentations / slides in plain text w/ markdown formatting conventions.

-Ready-to-use (fork/clone) minamal setup - uses the [jekyll talks theme](https://github.com/slidekit/jekyll-talks-theme) (using the s6 slideshow templates / machinery ) via the new remote-theme.
+Ready-to-use (fork/clone) minimal setup - uses the [jekyll talks theme](https://github.com/slidekit/jekyll-talks-theme) (using the s6 slideshow templates / machinery ) via the new remote-theme.

 ## Usage

-Add a new markdown page e.g [`starter.md`](starter.md).
+Add a new page e.g [`starter.md`](starter.md).
-Change the layout to `talk` in the front matter (meta data) block will "automagically" turn your notes into slides and include the S6 blank templates and slideshow machinery.
+Change the layout to `talk` in the front matter (meta data) block to "automagically" turn your notes in plain text with markdown formatting conventions into HTML slide (using the S6 blank templates and bespoke.js-compatible slideshow machinery).
 Example:

 ``` yaml